ksator/multicast_test/README.md

   - DC1-LEAF2B
 - Communication between RP is using Lo0 (192.168.255.X)

+Multicast source:
-DC1-L2LEAF1A is an host connected to DC1-LEAF1B on VLAN 100.
-It is the multicast source (iperf from bash)
+- DC1-L2LEAF1A is the multicast source (iPerf from bash)
 ```
 DC1-L2LEAF1A#sh lldp neighbors